mffiedler/svt-case-doc/learn/statefulset.md

 statefulset "web" not patched
 ```

-Test is done till <code>Staging an Update<code> section.
+Test is done till <code>Staging an Update</code> section.
 Leave the rest as TODO for the moment.

 ## Use oc template
+Here we use probably a more realistic example: 2 replicas in <code>statefulset</code> share volumes.